emberjs/website/source/blog/2013-05-03-ember-data-progress-update.md

 real-world problems.

-This work will make it extremely simple for Ember.js developers to integrate with Ruby on Rails, and we hope other server-side framework vendors follow suit.
+This work will make it extremely simple for Ember.js developers to integrate with Ruby on Rails, and we hope other server-side frameworks vendors follow suit.

 Of course, the `RESTAdapter` will continue to be configurable, so if you